openmfp/kubernetes-graphql-gateway/docs/subscriptions.md

 To subscribe to events, you should use the SSE (Server-Sent Events) protocol.
 Since GraphQL playground doesn't support (see [Quick Start Guide](./quickstart.md)) we won't use the GraphQL playground to execute the queries.
-Instead we use the `curl` command line tool.
+Instead we use the `curl` command line tool to execute the queries.

 ## Prerequisites
 ```shell